 - 5.29 Applications received after the 1st September will be determined as mid-term applications.
-Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists. - 5.30 The Council does not hold waiting lists beyond 31st December.
+Any applications that are refused before 31st December will also be automatically placed on the oversubscription (waiting) lists. - 5.30 The Council does not hold waiting lists beyond 31st December however Ashby, Ibstock and Ivanhoe retain a waiting list past that date.
 At any point while on the oversubscription (waiting) list, the family's circumstances change and the Council has been made aware, the application will be assessed again, and the lists will be re-ranked in accordance with the priority criteria.
 Where a family has failed to notify the Council of such a change and is subsequently offered a place, that place may be withdrawn